High Surf, King Tides, and the Next Chance of Rain - KION546

 *Beach Hazards*

-... for the immediate coast of Monterey & Santa Cruz Counties from this afternoon through 3pm Wednesday.
+... for the immediate coast of Monterey & Santa Cruz Counties from Tuesday afternoon through late Tuesday night.

 **High Surf Advisory**

-…for the immediate coast of Monterey & Santa Cruz Counties until 3pm Wednesday.
+…for the immediate coast of Monterey & Santa Cruz Counties from 4AM Wednesday through 4PM Wednesday.

 … particularly at west to northwest facing beaches.